kosli-dev/cli/docs.kosli.com/content/integrations/sonar.md

 ## Testing the integration

 To test the webhook once configured, simply scan a project in SonarCloud or SonarQube.
 If successful, the results of the scan will be attested to the relevant Flow and Trail as a sonar attestation.
-If the webhook fails, please check that you have provided the Flow name to the scanner correctly.
+If the webhook fails, please check that you have passed the parameters to the scanner correctly.